MrAntonym/catan-tamandua/README.md

 # catan-tamandua

-An AI based on a fixed decision tree which implements scalars determined by genetic machine learning to play the board game Settlers of Catan
+An AI based on a fixed decision tree which implements scalars determined by genetic machine learning to play the board game [Settlers of Catan](https://www.catan.com).

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4MDg1NDU2MCwtMTkxMjMwOTQzOF19
+eyJoaXN0b3J5IjpbLTExMjUzNjk5NjEsLTE5MTIzMDk0MzhdfQ
+==
 -->